DEAP/deap/doc/tutorials/types.rst

 ----------
-Simply by thinking of the different flavours of evolutionary algorithms (GA, GP, ES, PSO, DE, ...), we notice that an extremely large variety of individuals are possible.
+Simply by thinking of the different flavours of evolutionary algorithms (GA, GP, ES, PSO, DE, ...), we notice that an extremely large variety of individuals are possible reinforcing the assumption that all types cannot be made available by developers.
 Here is a guide on how to create some of those individuals using the :mod:`~deap.creator` and initializing them using a :class:`~deap.base.Toolbox`.